-Gensight has conducted for its second lead product GS030 a process development program with Lonza (8066 El Rio St-Houston - TX77054 - USA) on a scale that will support nonclinical safety evaluation, clinical trials and potentially commercial needs with full GMP compliance.
+GenSight has conducted for its second lead product GS030 a process development program with Lonza (8066 El Rio St-Houston - TX77054 - USA) on a scale that will support nonclinical safety evaluation, clinical trials and potentially commercial needs with full GMP compliance.
 Lonza is an established supplier to the pharmaceutical industry with global manufacturing expertise in viral-based therapeutics.
-Lonza facility in Houston is FDAinspected and the personnel has a broad experience in the manufacture and release of batches of Phase I through Phase III clinical trial materials for use in the US, Europe and Japan.
-In the frame of several Statement Of Work (SOWs) agreed between 2015 and 2017, Lonza has executed the development of the manufacture and the control of the GS030 - product required for preclinical and Phase I/II clinical studies.
+Lonza facility in Houston is FDA-inspected and the personnel has a broad experience in the manufacture and release of batches of Phase I through Phase III clinical trial materials for use in the U.S., Europe and Japan.
+In the frame of several Statement Of Work (SOWs) agreed between 2015 and 2017, Lonza has executed the development of the manufacturing process up to 100L batch - scale, as well as the manufacture and the control of the GS030 - product required for preclinical and Phase I/II clinical studies.

 By the end 2017, Lonza has completed the construction of a new Biotech facility in Pearland (Kirby Drive - Pearland -TX) dedicated to the production of clinical and commercial Cell and Gene Therapy products.
 The facility is designed to accommodate process development unit, quality control laboratories, USP/DSP manufacturing suite and fully segregated fill-and-finish suite and is expected to double the company's current capacity for the production of vectors for virally modified therapeutics.
-GenSight is considering further partnership with Lonza in Pearland for process scale-up to 250L and manufacture of the GS030product required for the Phase III clinical studies.
+GenSight is considering further partnership with Lonza in Pearland for process scale-up to 250L and manufacture of the GS030-product required for the Phase III clinical studies.
 GenSight and Lonza signed on January 29, 2019 and amendment to the Manufacturing Services Agreement to continue the term of their collaboration.